Select Page

 Understanding Intrinsic and Functional Safety for Off-Highway Vehicles

 Off-highway vehicles (OHVs) – from construction machines to agricultural and mining equipment – are at the core of industries that demand the utmost precision, power, and durability.
 As these machines evolve with advanced automation, electrification, and smart technologies, it’s only natural that their safety systems need to evolve as well.
 These days, the focus goes beyond just preventing mechanical failures.
 It’s about making sure the entire vehicle operates safely and reliably, even in the toughest conditions.
+This is where intrinsic and functional safety for off-highway vehicles becomes an essential consideration, driving the development of robust, fail-safe systems for these powerful machines.

 Two critical pillars that drive this safety framework are intrinsic safety and functional safety.
 These concepts essentially lay the groundwork for secure operations, especially as OHVs become more interconnected and complex.